frequency-chain/frequency/designdocs/user-handles.md

 ## Context and Scope

 The Frequency blockchain aims to provide a mechanism to register and retrieve user handles on chain to make it easier to use MSA Ids.
-To achieve this, we propose the creation of a user handle ```registry``` system on frequency chain, coupled with ```MessageSourceAccount```, that allows users to choose a handle and select a suffix from a set of options allowed by the chain that together are unique.
+To achieve this, we propose the creation of a user handle ```registry``` system on Frequency chain, coupled with ```MessageSourceAccount```, that allows users to choose a handle and select a suffix from a set of options allowed by the chain that together are unique.
 The user handle system will also enforce guidelines to ensure that handles are user-friendly and easy to remember, as well as prevent misuse and abuse.

 The goal of this proposal is to enable users to create unique handles on the Frequency blockchain using a registry, making it more accessible for users to engage with the network.